Dazzling Djokovic savours victory over Federer

 Dropshots were turned into rasping angled winners, lobs were chased down and flicked away for audacious winners, and volleys flowed off racket strings like liquid gold.

 “This has been the best quality grand slam final that I’ve ever been part of.
-Quality-wise from the first to last point, this is definitely the best match,” Djokovic said following a performance that also lifted him to the top of the world rankings.
+Quality-wise from the first to last point, this is definitely the best match,” slummed up Djokovic.

-During the presentation ceremony, he told the Swiss directly: “I respect your career and everything you have done... thank you for letting me win today.”

 The absence of break points in the first set led the battling duo into a tiebreak, Djokovic carving out the first set point at 6-5 only to see it vanish seconds later when he hit a forehand wide.